thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

   * Recursion free

 This combination of features is somewhat optimal for simplification (although less than ideal for a usable language).
-Lack of side effects means we're free to reorder expressions and can always delete dead bindings.
+Lack of side effects means we're free to reorder expressions and can always delete unreferenced local variables.
 Being strict means we don't have to worry about simplification making lazy code eager accidentally.
-This is a sizeable consideration in Secrets of the GHC Inliner, so not having to worry about it reduces our complexity.
+A sizeable portion of Secrets of the GHC Inliner is dedicated to dealing with laziness, so not having to worry about it reduces our complexity.

 These factors mean the simplifier presented here is well... simpler then what would be found for a full-blown language.
-This, however, does not mean our architecture is simpler.
+We do, however, employ the same core architecture as our predecessors.
-The foundation we build here will scale to encompass the features we currently lack.
+Reaching parity will be a matter of adding features rather than a fundamental change in architecture.
 It does mean that we get to see that foundation more directly without all the complexity required by the features we'll eventually add.

 ## Occurrence Analysis

 With that we can start talking about our implementation with our first step Occurrence Analysis.
-Our goal is to analyse our term and determine how often variables occur.
+Our aim is to analyze our term and determine how often variables occur.
 We'll use this information to help us inline.
 Variables can occur in one of a few ways: